 “… that the second time you see something is really the first time.
 You need to know how it ends before you can appreciate how beautifully it’s put together from the beginning.”
 (David Gilmour: The Film Club)

-What is this course about? >Teaching Cinema in the Classroom and Beyond< is aimed at teachers and media educators in schools and social institutions, including those involved in adult education, staff of NGOs, but also all those interested in film teaching and film making.
-To those who are just starting out, who, for example, suddenly have the task of setting up a Video Club or a project group on the topic of film.
+What are these courses about? >Teaching Cinema in the Classroom and Beyond< is aimed at teachers and media educators in schools and social institutions, including those involved in adult education but also all those interested in film teaching and film making.
+To those who are just starting out, who, for example, suddenly have the task of setting up a video club or a project group on the topic of film.
 But also to those who have already gained some experience with the medium film.
 Be it that they are already working with film in class – albeit more analytically and theoretically – or that they have already gained some experience with practical film work and now simply want to know more, have better tools, better understand the whole creative process of film making.

-In this sense the courses are suitable for all levels of difficulty, whether pure beginner, intermediate or advanced.
+In this sense the courses are suitable for all levels of teaching, whether pure beginner, intermediate or advanced.
 With all this we always ‘sail’ under the premise KISS (Keep it simple, stupid!).
-More than just technical instruction, TCCB sees itself as a >School of Seeing< (and hearing, of course!) or, to use a term of the BFI – “Think film” – it will be about learning to think film, in all its facets, with all our senses.
-This means that we will (further) develop and improve the film reading and writing skills of the pupils / students / participants.
+More than just technical instructions, TCCB sees itself as a >school of seeing< – and hearing of course!
+In the end using the term “think film” of the BFI, it will be about learning to think film, in all its facets, with all our senses.
+With the goal to further develop and improve the film reading and writing skills of our pupils / students / participants.

-In our case, the order will be the other way round – contrary to the way it is usually taught and handled: Learn and improve the film writing ability to improve the film reading ability!
-Our starting point is Alain Bergala’s >Cinema as Art<: Film, cinema as the other.
+In our case the order will be the other way round, contrary to the way it is usually taught and handled: learn and improve the film writing ability to improve the film reading ability!
+Our starting point is Alain Bergala’s >Cinema as Art<: film, cinema as the other.
 It is not taught, but experienced, beyond the established teaching rules and pedagogical concepts.
-One can only experience it by doing it, by making films, by gaining experience throughout the entire working process.
+One can only experience it by doing it, by making films, by gaining experience throughout the entire process.